-KEYWORDS: Hereditary haemorrhagic telangiectasia, Osler-Weber-Rendu syndrome, pulmonary angiography, pulmonary arteriovenous malformations, thoracic computed tomography, transthoracic contrast echocardiography ereditary haemorrhagic telangiectasia (HHT) or Osler-Weber-Rendu syndrome is a rare disorder (one in 5,000/8,000) [1, 2] transmitted in an autosomal dominant pattern and characterised by the progressive onset of epistaxis, mucocutaneous telangiectasias and vascular malformations that can develop in many organs, particularly the lung, where pulmonary arteriovenous malformations (PAVMs) are described in up to 48% of HHT patients [3].
-According to the Curação criteria, the diagnosis of HHT is considered definite when three or more of the following criteria are present: spontaneous or recurrent epistaxis, multiple mucocutaneous telangiectasias, visceral vascular malformations or a first-degree relative with HHT [4].
+Hereditary haemorrhagic telangiectasia (HHT) or Osler-Weber-Rendu syndrome is a rare disorder (1 in 5000/8000) (1,2) transmitted in an autosomal dominant pattern and characterized by the progressive onset of epistaxis, mucocutaneous telangiectasias, and vascular malformations that can develop in many organs, particularly the lung where pulmonary arteriovenous malformations (PAVMs) are described in up to 48 % of HHT patients (3).
+According to the Curaçao criteria (4), the diagnosis of HHT is considered definite when three or more of the following criteria are present: spontaneous or recurrent epistaxis, multiple mucocutaneous telangiectasias, visceral vascular malformations or a first-degree relative with HHT.
 The condition is suspected when only two of these features are present.
 Epistaxis is usually the earliest and most common manifestation of the disease.

-Molecular genetic analysis has led to the identification of multiple HHT loci, with two genes (ENG and ACRVL1) being responsible for 90% of the described cases: ENG on the long arm of the chromosome 9 encoding for endoglin (type I HHT) and ACVRL1 on the long arm of the chromosome 12 coding for the activin receptor like kinase (ALK-1) (type II HHT) giving rise to haploinsufficiency, the proposed origin for the pathogenicity of the disease [5-7].
-In addition, other genetic and environmental influences probably participate in the HHT phenotype [8].
-Type I HHT has been associated with an increased risk of PAVMs while type II HHT with hepatic vascular malformations [8-10].
+Molecular genetic analysis, has led to the identification of multiple HHT loci, with two genes (ENG and ACRVL1) being responsible for 90% of the described cases: ENG on the long arm of the chromosome 9 encoding for endoglin (Type I HHT) and ACVRL1 on the long arm of the chromosome 12 coding for the activin receptor like kinase (ALK-1) (Type II HHT) giving rise to haploinsufficiency, the proposed origin for the pathogenicity of the disease (5-7).
+In addition, other genetic and environmental influences probably participate in the HHT phenotype (8).
+Type I HHT has been associated with an increased risk of PAVMs while type II HHT with hepatic vascular malformations (8-10).

-Patients with PAVMs are particularly at risk of severe local complications (spontaneous haemothorax or massive haemoptysis, especially in pregnancy) [11], dyspnoea and neurological complications, such as transient ischaemic attack (6-37%), stroke (10-19%) or cerebral abscess (5-19%), due to the right to left shunt (RLS) that facilitates the passage of emboli into the cerebral circulation [12, 13].
-Since these complications occur in asymptomatic individuals and can be effectively prevented by the safe procedure of embolotherapy, screening of asymptomatic HHT patients is recommended [14].
+Patients with PAVMs are particularly at risk of severe local complications (spontaneous hemothórax or massive hemopthysis especially in pregnancy) (11), dyspnoea, and neurological complications such as transient ischemic attack (6-37%), stroke (10-19%) or cerebral abscess (5-19%) due to the right to left shunt (RLS) that facilitates the passage of emboli into the cerebral circulation (12, 13).
+Since these complications occur in asymptomatic individuals and can be effectively prevented by the safe procedure of embolotherapy, screening of asymptomatic HHT patients is recommended (14).